Talcum Powder Lawsuit Attorneys

 The result has been about 15,000 lawsuits throughout the U.S. filed against J&J by individuals who were diagnosed with ovarian cancer or other types of cancer linked to talcum powder use.
 These actions are often based on the company’s failure to warn consumers about the dangers of talc; some lawsuits have already resulted in significant court awards.

-Were you or your loved one diagnosed with ovarian cancer because of your use of using talcum powder?
+Were you or your loved one diagnosed with ovarian cancer due to your use of talcum powder?
 Spiros Law, P.C.‘s team of experienced defective drug/device attorneys, paralegals, legal nurse consultants, and support staff collaborates on each case, ensuring that everyone who hires our firm receives only the highest quality of legal services available.
 Call (815) 929-9292 or contact us online to schedule a free consultation with a member of our team today.

 Do I Need A Talcum Powder Lawyer?